Cnemaspis kotagamai

 Cnemaspis kotagamai, or Kotagama's day gecko, is a species of diurnal gecko endemic to island of Sri Lanka, described in 2019 from Ratnapura.

 Etymology

-The specific name kotagamai is named in honor of renowned and leading ornithologist Prof. Sarath Kotagama, for his contributions to the biodiversity conservation and management in Sri Lanka.
+The specific name kotagamai is named in honor of ornithologist Sarath Kotagama.

 Taxonomy

 The species is closely related to C. ingerorum and C. kallima morphological aspects.

 Ecology

 The species was discovered from a granite cave in Bambaragala forest, Pallebedda, Ratnapura.